-Electrovaya is in the early stages of developing revenues from its commercialization efforts.
+Electrovaya is an early-stage developmental company with revenues from its commercialization efforts.
 The Company is facing corresponding risks, expenses and difficulties that may affect its outlook and eventual results of its business and commercialization plan.

-Electrovaya has a three pronged approach to generate revenue for the company.
-The first approach is to grow organically from its operations in Mississauga and Kamenz, Germany; the second approach is growth through further acquisition of stranded assets in the area of lithium ion batteries and pursue opportunities to transform those assets into Electrovaya's non-NMP green production process; and, the third approach is to license Electrovaya's technology to other lithium ion battery companies.
+Electrovaya plans to have a three pronged approach to generate revenue for the company.
+The first approach is to grow organically from its operations in Mississauga; the second approach is to find stranded assets in the area of lithium ion batteries and pursue opportunities to transform those assets into Electrovaya's non-NMP green production process and the third approach is to license Electrovaya's technology to other lithium ion battery companies.

-Electrovaya feels that this three pronged approach will continue to lead to growth in 2016 and onwards.
+Electrovaya feels that this three pronged approach could lead to growth in calendar year 2015 and then into 2016 and onwards.
 Electrovaya has a large pipeline of potential orders and revenues.
 Electrovaya's acquisition of Litarion results in significant opportunities for increases in revenue in future years.